The Council in its role as the Local Planning Authority has a general duty to make appropriate provision for the preservation and planting of trees.

 Once a tree is protected by a Tree Preservation Order, the owner of the tree is required to apply to the Council if they wish to undertake any work to the tree.

-In order to find out whether a tree is protected by a TPO please contact the Sustainability Team on 01594 812331/2329.
+In order to find out whether a tree is protected by a TPO please see the Council's TPO map .

 The following section will cover: